Photo: Glenda Taylor

 What to Consider When Choosing the Best Power Scrubber

-Keep in mind a number of key considerations when shopping for the best power scrubber for the bathroom, including their attachments, brush hardness, power source, run time, rotating speed, and waterproofing, among others.
+Shoppers will want to keep in mind some key considerations when shopping for the best bathroom power scrubber, including brush attachments, bristle hardness, power source, runtime, rotation speed, and water resistance.

-The best power scrubbers come with a varied selection of attachments and brush heads.
-While large brush heads work well for large, flat surfaces like floors, windows, and bathtubs, smaller heads are necessary for grout and detail work.
+The best power scrubbers come with a varied selection of attachments and replaceable brush heads.
+While large brush heads can clean large flat surfaces like floors, windows, and bathtubs, smaller heads are necessary for grout and detail work.

-- Corner brushes work well for windowsills and tub edges.
+- Corner brushes work well to clean windowsill nooks and along tub edges.

 - Flat brushes are useful when cleaning tiles and flooring.